 We contract for up to 5 litters.
 Sometimes we don’t breed at all.
 So the number of litters depends on each individual case.
 We consider a litter 2 or more pups so if a mom has only one pup we don’t count it as a litter.
 A female averages 3 litters in our program.
 If the puppies are exceptional quality their could be 5 litters (once a year).

 Who pays for the spay/neuter surgery?

-We do.
+We do, as long as they have fully fulfilled their breeding contract.
 This is usually about 2 months after her last litter of puppies is weaned or for male dogs on or before their sixth birthday (usually before).

 What happens if the dog doesn't pass a health test like you want them to for becoming a breeding dog?